tttturtle-russ/tttturtle-russ/README.md

 - 🤖 &nbsp; Studying LLVM and exploring how to use LLM more effectively.
 - 🤔 &nbsp; Using LLM-assisted techniques to improve the performance of traditional software analyze tools.
-- 🎓 &nbsp; Being a Research Assistant in HKUST under supervision of Prof. Dongdong She
+- 🎓 &nbsp; Being a Research Assistant in HKUST working with Prof. Dongdong She and his Ph.D Qiao Zhang.

 <a href="https://github.com/tttturtle-russ">